-Increases in coastal wind speed may result in a reduction in 'safe fishing days', i.e. days with wind speeds below 20 knots for small boats used for coastal fisheries.
+Increases in coastal wind speed may result in a reduction in 'safe fishing days', i.e. days with wind speeds below 20 knots for small boats used for coastal fisheries (Chand et al. in prep).
 Wave buoys have been attached to the FADs on the western side of Funafuti (2018-2021) to assist with planning for safe fishing days outside the lagoon [33].
-If there are more 'windy' days, pressure on fishing in the lagoon will be increased.
+If there are more 'windy' days pressure on fishing in the lagoon will be increased.
 Maintenance of these FADs has been noted as a problem in Tuvalu.